jonnybrooks/gawp/README.md

 without having to modify any of the server code.

 Other packages annoyed me because I didn't like:
-* Unnecessary dependencies incurring overhead
+* Unnecessary dependencies incurring overhead (I have plans to prune the dependencies even further)
 * Learning esoteric syntax
 * Having to manipulate the server code for trivialities like changing monitor target directories